alexmiles-qwq/LuaStore/README.md

 If successful, you will see output like this:
 ```
 Starting LocalDataStore server...
-Database file not found.
-A new one will be created.
+Database loaded successfully from datastore.json
 Server listening on http://127.0.0.1:2281
 Auto-saving every 60 seconds.
+Rate limiting active: 5 failed attempts per IP will result in a 300-second ban.
 ```

 ## API Usage

-All requests require two headers:
+All API requests require the `Authorization` header containing your secret token.
-- `Authorization`: Your secret token.
-- `X-Place-Id`: A unique identifier for your game or application to isolate data.

 The URL structure is `/operation/dataStoreName/key`.

 ---